magicmatatjahu/adi/README.md

 - Override injectable options in the `useClass` provider case - scope is overrided if can be and annotations are merged
 - Handle useWrappers (on Decorate example) in the definition (currently they are evaluated each time for instance, even for singleton).
 For appropriate instance it should evaluates only one time - handled by DECORATOR_ID value.
 - Add wrappers for components // ADI treats components as provdiers to it works
+- Rethink components - inherite logic from providers - in another solution ADI can treat component as constraint definition of provider // components are treated as providers bur are saved inside components collection

 ## IMPLEMENTED PARTIALLY BUT IT WORKS

 - Implement the `onDestroy` hook
+- Implement ProtoInjector and think how to reuse the created modules from the scope, it means how to reuse the modules that will be create in the hierarchy one time and then reuse - the main problem is with imported modules and with `exports` - probably in react (and in other front-end tools) exports isn't good solution
+- Introduce wrappers for modules

 ## NICE TO HAVE BUT NOT NEEDED